Learn More About

-Although moderate alcohol consumption won’t necessarily cause any bodily or psychological harm, increasing how much you drink could lead to alcohol addiction.
-People addicted to alcohol don’t know how or when to stop drinking.
+Although moderate alcohol consumption won’t necessarily cause any bodily or psychological harm, increasing how much you drink could lead to substance abuse.
+People who are addicted to alcohol don’t know how or when to stop drinking.
 Their consumption is uncontrollable and also interferes with work, friendships, and relationships.
-Treating alcohol addiction early is key to successful recovery since it can cause great psychological and physical harm.
+Treating alcohol abuse early is key to successful recovery since it can cause great psychological and physical harm.

-There are a few ways to tell if you or a loved one has an alcohol addiction.
-Based on the number of symptoms you have, alcohol addiction can be anywhere from mild to severe.
+There are a few ways to tell if you or a loved one has a substance abuse issue.
+Based on the number of symptoms you have, alcoholism can range anywhere from mild to severe.
 Even if you display some of these signs and symptoms, it doesn’t necessarily make you an alcoholic.
 If drinking takes precedence over anything else in your life or puts your health at risk, however, you have a problem.

 - Frequently feeling a strong urge or craving to drink alcohol